Invitiation

 Building 2

 The center building was once a popular restaurant and small market.
 This space was the very first place transformed to provide needed income for mission and center development.
 The western end now houses the Amelia Thrift Store as of March 2017.
-The store was established as a community outreach over 10 years ago and in those years has given away more than $250,000 to help meet needs in the community.
+The store was established as a community outreach over 14 years ago and in those years has given away more than $300,000 to help meet needs in the community plus jeans, shoes, and household goods are given away regularly.
 Everything sold there is donated, there are are no salaries paid, and after operating expenses are paid, all earnings are given away.
 Additionally, the store provides opportunity for job training in its servant program.

 The east end banquet room serves as additional dining space and as a community gathering place.
-Journey UMC worships in this space and a small stage and sound system will provides a venue for entertainment in the restaurant.
-The meeting space is available for rent on a first come, first served basis.
+Journey UMC worships in this space and a sound system will provides a venue for entertainment in the restaurant.
+The meeting space is available for rent and catered meals are available to family groups and organizations.

 Building 3

 The eastern building requires the most renovation but offers much potential.
 It was once a thriving motel but has fallen on disrepair.
-Renovations began in 2018.
+Renovations began in 2018 but were curtailed by the pandemic.
 Because of the road front location, there is also potential income for the center by allowing crafters to rent individual spaces to sell their craft items.
 We also currently lease spaces monthly for storage.

 Journey Community Center, Inc.